tajpouria/GOF-design-pattenrs/SOLID_Principles/README.md

 ## Single responsibility principle

-### A software entities should have one, and only one reason to change
+### A class should have one, and only one reason to change

 You don’t need to limit your thinking to classes when considering the SRP.
 You can apply the principle to methods or modules, ensuring that they do just one thing and therefore have just one reason to change.
 In most of case using **separation of concern** term :